 After 24 hours, my latest post was indexed and showing on Google.
 A quick Google search shows that I have been ranked on PAGE ONE.
 Now that’s what I call a result!

 If you’d like to find out more about this topic and everything else you’d ever need to know to build a successful website, I recommend you check out Wealthy Affiliate.
 It’s free to join, plus, you can build your very own website in less than five minutes.

-Please feel free to connect using the comments box below, or visit me over at Wealthy Affiliate.
+Please feel free to connect using the comments box below.

 Thanks for reading, Cheers, Karen